Are Machines Better At Advertising Than Humans?

 Machines Succeed at Crazy Advertising Tactics

 If you’ve ever worked on an ad campaign before, you know that audience segmentation options are practically unlimited.
 While this means vast opportunities for advertisers to hit their target audience, it also makes it nearly impossible to know exactly which audience subsets to target.
-Lucky for us, this is where machine learning shines.
+Lucky for us, this is where AI in advertising shines.

 VentureBeat’s recent machine learning article highlights some of the craziest wins advertisers have had since letting machines take over their ad spending.